Joshr520/BO3-Practice-Tool/README.md

 ## Building (Supports windows only for build scripts)
 Recursively clone repository with your preferred method
 Run Setup.bat located in the scripts folder
 Project files should be generated and you can open them with Visual Studio
+[Optional] Delete the Walnut-Modules folder as this is currently not being used

  ## Credit
 Serious for his compiler: https://github.com/shiversoftdev/t7-compiler
 TheCherno for Walnut library: https://github.com/StudioCherno/Walnut/tree/master